Arts for Kids Program

 For more information on these events, please visit the “Arts for Kids” event listings here.

-In June, the Webb Center welcomed approximately 100 first through twelfth grade students to participate in two sessions of the eleventh annual Camp Imagination.
+Every June, the Webb Center welcomes approximately a total of 200 first through twelfth grade students to participate in two sessions of Camp Imagination.
 The two-week summer arts camp is designed to stretch the imagination of children by introducing them to a variety of arts genres through an intensive hands-on program of activities that integrates technical, visual and performing arts mediums.

 For more information on Camp Imagination, please visit its page here.